Orange County Clinical Psychology MA Degree Program

-Our Master of Arts (MA) in Clinical Psychology degree program serves as a preliminary step for students who wish to pursue a doctoral degree in clinical psychology.
+Our Master of Arts (MA) in Clinical Psychology degree program located in the greater Los Angeles/Orange County area serves as a preliminary step for students who wish to pursue a doctoral degree in clinical psychology.
 Our program is built to teach students the foundations of clinical psychology, with a focus on psychological assessments, intervention skills and the science underlying all of psychology and clinical practice.
 We are also dedicated to ensuring that students understand how clinical practice occurs within a broader context of cultural diversity and professional standards.

 Program Goals and Objectives